2020 Ashby–Dalton tornado

 On the afternoon of July 8, 2020, a violent and deadly drillbit tornado struck the area between the towns of Ashby and Dalton, Minnesota.
 The National Weather Service in Grand Forks, North Dakota rated the worst of the damage from the tornado EF4 on the Enhanced Fujita scale.
+It was also the first F4 or EF4 tornado to occur in the United States in the month of July since the Marion, North Dakota tornado in 2004.
 The tornado was also used as the cover for the 2021 disaster film 13 Minutes.

+This tornado decimated a 40x60 structure and over 100 trees on a homestead prior to crossing Hwy 82 and hitting the machine shop.
+Two boats and equipment were never found.

 Background

-The Ashby–Dalton tornado occurred in an area covered by a severe thunderstorm watch issued by the National Weather Service Storm Prediction Center at 4:10 p.m. the day of, which had mooted the risk of "a tornado or two" occurring.
+The tornado occurred in an area covered by a severe thunderstorm watch issued by the Storm Prediction Center at 4:10 p.m. the day of, which had mooted the risk of "a tornado or two" occurring.
 The supercell thunderstorm that spawned the tornado developed just before 5:00 p.m., and was rotating strongly enough to garner a tornado warning by 5:08 p.m.
-Weather spotters observing the storm passed on information to the local National Weather Service office as a funnel cloud developed and would become the Ashby–Dalton tornado.
+Weather spotters observing the storm passed on information to the National Weather Service office in Grand Forks, North Dakota as a funnel cloud developed, which would become the Ashby–Dalton tornado.